Note: This is an edited version of an article first published in the SADAG Mental Health Journal, October 2016

-There is no doubt that we live in a highly competitive world.
-Whilst competition may be argued to be a necessary and an inevitable part of life, it is the level of competition in society and the associated pressures that drive so many of the illnesses that health professionals are dealing with on a daily basis.
-And so the antidote to competition and its effects must surely be a healthier form of human encounter and interaction, namely collaboration.
+There is no doubt that we live in a highly competitive world and, while competition may be necessary and inevitable, the level of competition in society and the associated pressures drive so many of the illnesses that health professionals are dealing with on a daily basis.
+And so the antidote to competition and its effects must surely be a healthier form of human encounter and interaction, namely: collaboration.

-As a counselling psychologist in private practice, I therefore believe that health care professionals have an opportunity and obligation to engage with our clients/patients in predominantly collaborative ways as a front line offensive to the deleterious effects of competition.
+As a counselling psychologist in private practice, I believe that healthcare professionals have an opportunity and obligation to engage with our clients/patients in predominantly collaborative ways as a front line offensive to the deleterious effects of competition.

-Unfortunately, history has a remarkable ability to repeat itself as we tend to get stuck in the very same dysfunctional interpersonal dynamics later in life, which are largely competitive and destructive, passing them on to the next generation.
+Unfortunately, history has a remarkable ability to repeat itself.
+We tend to get stuck in the very same dysfunctional interpersonal dynamics later in life, which are largely competitive and destructive, passing them on to the next generation.
 Hence the vital role and immense responsibility we as health professionals have for encouraging healing, and restoring wholeness to peoples’ lives.
-For it is to us that a beleaguered populace turns for help in hard times, and it is also to us that the profound privilege is given to change the dance of human history from brutal competition to enlightened collaboration.
-And so we carry the possibility of hope and breakthrough, when all other avenues and attempts at coping have been exhausted.

-To conclude, we are incredibly privileged to be health care professionals.
-In this cruel, crazy, competitive world, we get to be part of the solution, and not part of the problem, every day.
-But with this privilege comes an even greater responsibility that every patient we see has an ‘Aha’ moment, which is characterized by our joint humanity and willingness to extend ourselves for the good of another.
 ‘Ubuntu’ means “I am because you are”.
-Nowhere in society can and should Ubuntu be more fully experienced on a daily basis than in the way we care for the sick, lost, lonely, hurting and hungry in our world.
+Nowhere in society can and should ubuntu be more fully experienced on a daily basis than in the way we care for the sick, lost, lonely, hurting and hungry in our world.